IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

   'scenario 2').
 * The files belonging to this dimension need to be placed in a folder of the same name as the IAMC dimension to be validated.
 In our example 'scenario'.
 * When instantiating a :class:`DataStructureDefinition` with dimensions other than
-  'region' and 'varaible' a list of **all** dimensions must be provided:
+  'region' and 'varaible' a list of **all** dimensions must be provided.
+If for example, the dimensions *region*, *variable* and *scenario* should be read, the code would look like this:

 .. code:: python

    dsd = DataStructureDefinition('definitions', ['region', 'variable', 'scenario'])

+More details on how to instantiate a DataStructureDefinition can be found in :ref:`minimum_working_example`.

 Tag
 ---